 A large part of that success is due to the Maine lobster, which, along with all the seafood from the Gulf of Maine, is considered some of the best tasting in the world.
 The unique marine environment of the Gulf, more a semi-enclosed sea than an actual gulf, is defined by clean, cold waters of the Labrador Current that flows into the Gulf from the north and constant exposure to sunlight, creating oxygen- and nutrient-rich waters that have made an ideal environment for a spectacular array of diverse marine life to thrive.
 There’s the world-famous Maine lobster, but a wide variety of shellfish—scallops, clams, oysters, crabs, mussels—and an abundance of some of the most sought-after finfish in the world, such as the Atlantic cod, haddock, hake, halibut, and the Atlantic salmon.

 This National Seafood Month, look no further than Klenda Seafood to order from a wide selection of the best locally sourced, sustainably harvested seafood available anywhere.
+Plus, learn about the best Maine lobster delivery from Klenda Seafood!

 Five Maine Seafood Favorites for October:

 No celebration of National Seafood Month would be complete without Maine lobster on the menu.
 More than the state’s premier seafood and one of its most iconic symbols, Maine lobster is regarded as the best-tasting lobster in the world.
-Known for its rich, delicate texture and sweet taste, the Gulf of Maine itself sets Maine lobster apart from other species worldwide—the perfect natural environment for lobsters to thrive.
-The frigid, icy water temperature slows the growth of lobster and prevents the salt water from permeating the meat.
+Known for its rich, delicate texture and sweet taste, the Gulf of Maine sets Maine lobster apart from other species worldwide—the perfect natural environment for lobsters to thrive.
+The frigid, icy water temperature slows lobster growth and prevents the salt water from permeating the meat.
 The combined effect produces the most tender, succulent meat of any species of lobster worldwide.
 Whether steamed, boiled, baked, or grilled, lobster is a healthy, delicious choice and holds a top spot on the menu.

 Add scallops to the menu for National Seafood Month.
 Scallops are not just a popular shellfish but one of the most prized and valuable seafood harvested in Maine.
 Sustainably managed and responsibly harvested, fresh Maine scallops are delicious for you.
 Their briny, creamy flavor makes it a seafood lover’s favorite.
 The thick, medallion-shaped adductor muscle—its edible meat—is located within the scallop shell and is regarded for its fresh, fragrant smell, slightly sweet and tender, buttery flavor, and texture.
-Varying in color from ivory and cream to slightly orange or gray, scallops can be prepared in various ways—pan seared, baked or grilled, tossed in breadcrumbs and fried, or added to a chowder.
+Varying in color from ivory and cream to slightly orange or gray, scallops can be prepared in various ways—pan-seared, baked or grilled, tossed in breadcrumbs and fried, or added to a chowder.

 Maine clams are another dish on your menu for National Seafood Month.
-Found in abundance along the Maine coast, the tasty shellfish are harvested in the clam flats, the gravelly, muddy, and sandy intertidal region along the seashore—that area of the shore covered by the high tide and uncovered at low tide.
+Found in abundance along the Maine coast, the tasty shellfish are harvested in the clam flats, the gravelly, muddy, and sandy intertidal region along the seashore—that shore area covered by the high tide and uncovered at low tide.
 Clams are flavorful, with a texture that is soft, chewy, and almost buttery.
 Versatile and well-regarded in the kitchen, clams can be prepared in numerous ways—they can be fried, baked, steamed, stuffed, sautéed, eaten raw on the half shell, for chowders, soups, and stews, or clam cakes and fritters—wherever a recipe takes you.
 More than tasty, clams are an exceptionally healthy, whole nutritional food.
 They are a lean protein source, high in Omega-3 fatty acids, vitamin B12, and iron, and rich in iodine and selenium.
 Other minerals, zinc, calcium, copper, manganese, and potassium, and vitamins C, B2, E, D, A, and folic acid, are among clam’s nutrient profiles.

 Served in almost every restaurant, pub, diner, and roadside fish shack, haddock is the quintessential Maine seafood for any season.
 A lean white groundfish recognized by its medium flakes and mildly sweet in taste, once cooked, the moist texture remains dense yet tender and will fill your mouth with an exceptional meat-like flavor without a strong aftertaste.
 It can be prepared in several ways—baked, deep-fried, and broiled; stuffed, sauteed, or smoked—even poached—it makes excellent chowder and fish cakes.
 This tasty fish provides various nutritional benefits, too.
 It is lean in fat, high in protein, low in calories, and loaded with Omega-3 polyunsaturated fatty acids, minerals, and vitamins.

 Native to Maine, Atlantic salmon is known for its mild flavor and healthy fat content, making it incredibly delicious and easy to cook—baked, broiled, grilled, stuffed, or fried.
-Atlantic salmon is an exceptionally nutritious food, too, and is high in omega-3 fatty acids, protein, minerals, vitamin B, and much more.
+Atlantic salmon is an exceptionally nutritious food, too, high in omega-3 fatty acids, protein, minerals, vitamin B, and much more.
 Today, sustainable and organically farm-raised Atlantic salmon makes for a healthy, delicious entree any time of the year, but a choice dish for National Seafood Month.